View the JME/MTR subscription package, which includes the Journal of Management Education.

-Management Teaching Review uses a web-based submission and review process.
+Management Teaching Review is an online journal that uses a web-based submission and review process.
 This document provides instructions for manuscript preparation and submission as well as guidelines for writing manuscripts targeted to specific sections of Management Teaching Review.
-Currently, this document includes:
+This document includes:

-- On the first page of the article, include only the title, abstract, and keywords, with no acknowledgements, footnotes or any other information identifying the authors or their affiliations.
+- On the first page of your manuscript, include only the title, abstract, and keywords, with no acknowledgements, footnotes or any other information identifying the authors or their affiliations.
 During submission, you will enter all information about the authors that usually appears on a title page in text boxes on the web-based submission form.

-- Insert a running head that appears in the upper right-hand corner of each page.
-The heading should reflect the focus of the paper.
+- Insert a running head that reflects the focus of the paper on each page.

 - Insert page numbers in the upper right-hand corner after the running head.

-- Include an abstract of 100–200 words that provides a good idea of (1) the purpose of the article, (2) its teaching and learning focus, and (3) its target audience(s).
+- Include an abstract of 100–150 words that provides a good idea of (1) the purpose of the article, (2) its teaching and learning focus, and (3) its target audience(s).
+Use your keywords in the abstract.
 Avoid placing or repeating introductory or explanatory material in the abstract.
 Instead, use the abstract as an opportunity to sell your article to potential readers, including reviewers.

-- MTR manuscripts are blind-reviewed by at least two experts in the field; therefore, avoid writing any text, references or footnotes in ways that could identify the author(s).
+- MTR manuscripts are anonymize-reviewed by at least two experts in the field; therefore, avoid writing any text, references or footnotes in ways that could identify the author(s).

 - Remove from the submission any reference to the authors, the school, or other information that might serve to identify the authors.
 Carefully consider the context when considering references that might lead to identification.

-- Cite your own work only when it is absolutely necessary.
+- Cite your own work only if and when absolutely necessary.
 When you do, carefully consider the context, and edit the wording to preserve your anonymity.
 Do nothing that draws special or extra attention to these self-citations.